LOADING ...

 Hey, this was back then.
 This was very serious.

-back then these were controversial.
+back then these songs controversial.
 These was

 radical, almost revolutionary songs. times was